denevell/Natch-Android/README.md

 * ~~Test can see content of announcements and can add posts~~
 * ~~Test going back to announcements from list thread page goes back to the correct tab~~
 * ~~Add images to portfolio~~
-* Add links to portfolio
+* ~~Add links to portfolio~~
+---
+* Upload app to Google play beta testers thing
 * Look at using outlook for hosted email
 * Jetty test with jetty runner
+* Look at speeding up dd command
+* Option to only receive announcements push messages

 ### Icebox

 * Highlight unread threads
-* Option to only receive announcements push messages
+* Sort of alignment for authors in posts
+---
+* Turn of notifications in notification
 * Only show announcements from certain people?
-* Sort of alignment for authors in posts
 * Edit text expanded on click
 * Edit text de-expanded on click
 * I should see an error on delete thread